-NOTE 3 - This measurement range may not be obtainable if there is significant spectral broadening due to non-linear effects.
+NOTE 3 - This measurement range may not be obtainable in cases where there is significant spectral broadening due to non-linear effects.

-III.1 Optical signal-to-noise ratio measurement
+III.1 OSNR measurement

 OSNR measurement currently uses the principle of measuring the noise between channels in order to estimate the noise at the channel wavelength.
-See Figure III.1.
+See Figure III.1 below.

-Figure III.1 - Optical signal-to-noise ratio measurement method
+Figure III.1 - OSNR measurement method